 The U.S. Department of Education and the State of Iowa require students to maintain satisfactory academic progress toward their degree objectives to be eligible for federal, state and institutional aid.
-In compliance with prescribed regulations, Mount Mercy College has established guidelines that are designed to ensure students successfully complete courses and advance toward degree objectives.
+In compliance with prescribed regulations, Mount Mercy University has established guidelines that are designed to ensure students successfully complete courses and advance toward degree objectives.
 These requirements serve as standards against which to evaluate student progress, grade point average and overall time period in which a student must complete their program.

-Mount Mercy College’s Satisfactory Academic Progress standards apply to all students who want to establish or maintain financial aid eligibility.
+Mount Mercy University’s Satisfactory Academic Progress standards apply to all students who want to establish or maintain financial aid eligibility.
 These standards apply to a student’s entire academic transcript, including terms for which financial aid was not applied or disbursed.
 These standards require that students successfully complete a specific number of credit hours each academic school year and maintain a minimum grade point average as defined by the standards.
 These are minimum standards that must be attained.
 Specific aid programs or department standards may require more than these minimum standards.

 The academic progress of financial aid recipients is monitored a minimum of once each academic year.
 Students should contact the Financial Aid Office with questions regarding the intent and/or interpretation of these standards.

 Completion Rate and Grade Point Average (GPA) Requirements

 Full-time students (students attempting 12 or more credit hours each semester) must progress according to the following schedule:

 These credit hours must be earned during the academic year (fall, winter and spring).
 However, if a student does not meet these required hours, they may be earned during the following summer session(s).
 Failure to achieve this standard by the end of the summer will result in the loss of financial aid eligibility until the completed cumulative hours meet the minimum standards.
 Loss of aid is not the same as academic suspension, which is handled by the Vice President of Academic Affairs.